User Owned Resources in FastAPI

 Create Cleanings

-Make the following changes to the CleaningsRepository
+Make the following changes to the CleaningsRepository.

-attribute, and we're returning the timestamps as well.
-If we were to run our tests now, we'd still error out as we're not passing the currently logged in user to the CleaningRepository
+Though we’ve only updated the CREATE_CLEANING_QUERY, we’re going to need to change most of the SQL.
+We’ve added in the owner attribute, and we’re returning the timestamps as well.
+If we were to run our tests now, we’d still error out as we’re not passing the currently logged in user to the CleaningRepository.
+We’ll get to that in a moment.

-file.
-We're going to basically start from scratch, keeping what we like and discarding what we don't need anymore.
+First, let’s update our tests/test_cleanings.py file.
+We’re going to basically start from scratch, keeping what we like and discarding what we don’t need anymore.

 We've added a new test to ensure that unauthenticated users can't create cleaning opportunities, and we're checking that any newly created cleanings have the currently logged in user as their owner.

-file and make that happen.
-We'll start from scratch here too, going route by route.
+Open up the api/routes/cleanings.py file and make that happen.
+We’ll start from scratch here too, going route by route.

-We're now using the same auth dependencies we defined in one of our previous posts, and we're passing the logged in user to the CleaningsRepository
+We’re now using the same auth dependencies we defined in one of our previous posts, and we’re passing the logged in user to the CleaningsRepository.
+This way any new cleaning will have the currently authenticated user attached as the owner of the resource.

-Run the test again and see that we're a step closer.
-All the TestCreateCleaning
+Run the test again and see that we’re a step closer.
+All the TestCreateCleaning tests are passing.

 Get Cleanings

-Now we're moving on to the GET
+Now we’re moving on to the GET requests.

 Let's first add the next set of cleaning tests.